open-risk/equinox/docs/source/api_docs.rst

 REST API Documentation
 ============================

 This page documents the current views implementing the REST endpoints of the equinox server.
-The overall structure is as follows:
+The overall structure of the API is as follows:

 * api_root (overall API root)
 * data_api_root (data API root)